 I love GIFs and use them in a lot of private conversations.
 Aids in clarity.
 Oh, and they can be hilarious...

-Use industry jargon as appropriate, but there is no point in distancing yourself from your audience by using complicated words that leave you sounding pompous.
+Use industry jargon as appropriate, but there is no point in distancing yourself from your audience by using complicated words if they aren't necessary.

 #9 Sometimes Saying Nothing Is the Best